Advance Therapy With Advance Results

 Once the Platelet Rich Plasma is injected in the painful area, it begins a powerful regenerative process.
 They start releasing growth factors that increase blood flow to the area and generate the healing process.

-Also, the platelets and growth factors send out signals which call in the body’s stem cells as well to promote healing.
+Also, the platelets and growth factors send out signals which call in the body’s cells as well to promote healing.
 The damaged tissue is replaced by new cells, and the cartilage has the potential to be identical to what you had before the issues.

 How is Platelet Rich Plasma (PRP) Therapy Administered?